lpinca/PancakeDB/CONTRIBUTING.md

 Provide more context by answering these questions:
 * Did the problem start happening recently (e.g. after you updated PancakeDB) or was this always a problem?
 * If the problem started happening recently, can you reproduce the problem in an older version of PancakeDB?
 What's the most recent version in which the problem doesn't happen?
+You can download older versions of PancakeDB from the [releases page](https://github.com/PancakeDB/PancakeDB/releases).
 * Can you reliably reproduce the issue?
 If not, provide details about how often the problem happens and under which conditions it normally happens.

 Include details about your configuration and environment: